Changissnz/nu_merchant_principal/README.md

 IATI4) could certainly still be justified.
-High-priority members of a hierarchy, including the expressor, would attempt to persuade those underneath, befuddled by the platitudes in details of variance amongst their references and themselves and themselves, that what actions that have taken place under the idiom and for the objective is reasonable, and thus righteous, even with whatever losses occurred.
+High-priority members of a hierarchy, including the expressor, would attempt to persuade those underneath, befuddled by the platitudes in details of variance amongst their references and themselves, that what actions that have taken place under the idiom and for the objective is reasonable, and thus righteous, even with whatever losses occurred.
+A step further in pacifying what remains of the unity of disbelief surrounding the idiom would be to declare that those disbelievers failed to uphold the idiom, and this is evident due to the results obtained.